4th Wall Music

 Sketching since I can remember, painting since high school, technical illustration since college and university.
 Professor at St. Clair College in Interior Design since 1989, past Coordinator of the Design program.
 The recipient of "The Award for Teaching Excellence" , "The Award of Excellence for Teamwork" , "Special Recognition of Excellence" and "The President's Excellence Award" in teaching.
 Past member (still active) of "Women Making a Difference" and board member of "The Fogolar Furlan Women's Association".
 Past board member of the Windsor Printmakers Forum.

-Bilingual artist, educator, and arts administrator focused on enriching the artistic culture in her community through community engagement, while promoting collaboration between all disciplines of artistic practice.
+Bilingual artist, educator, and arts administrator focused on enriching the artistic culture in her community through community engagement.
 Currently residing and practicing in Essex, ON, Sophie is interested in incorporating elements of nature, mapping, and biomorphism in her works.
 She previously worked at the Leamington Arts Centre as Programming and Curatorial Assistant, and as an Artist-in-residence for the Conseil Scolaire Catholique Providence.
 Sophie currently works at the Art Gallery of Windsor as the Education and Public Programs Coordinator, and serves as Secretary to the Board of Directors at Artcite Inc..
 Sophie was a member of the Vanguard Youth Arts Collective from 2017-2020, serving as both secretary and president.

 South Windsor School of Music